 John Nevins Andrews was a bright, studious, promising young man.
 His Uncle Charles encouraged him in his early ambition to enter politics; and if the little tract had not intervened, possibly we might have lost to the halls of Congress a great author, religious leader, and missionary.
-However, Edward Andrews, his father, had accepted the teachings of William Miller in the early 40's, and the whole family, consisting of the parents and two boys, were numbered with the Adventist company in Paris, and passed with them through the Disappointment.
+However, Edward Andrews, his father, had accepted the teachings of William Miller in the early 1840's, and the whole family, consisting of the parents and two boys, were numbered with the Adventist company in Paris, and passed with them through the Disappointment.
 Now, with the Stowell family, the Cyprian Stevens family, and others, they accepted the seventh-day Sabbath, and were launched upon careers that took them far from political ambitions.

-There were few Sabbathkeeping Adventists then, and they had no organization, nor indeed much knowledge of one another.
+There were few Sabbath keeping Adventists then, and they had no organization, nor indeed much knowledge of one another.
 The Washington, New Hampshire, company formed one cell, Bates and a few followers made another in New Bedford, Stockbridge Howland in Topsham a third.
-Mrs. White states that there were about twenty-five in Maine, and about the same number in other parts of New England.2 ing and Sundaykeeping alike, were attacked by the fanatic wolves who ranged among the folds of the time, teaching all sorts of fantastic theories and practicing absurdities and sometimes vice.
+Mrs. White states that there were about twenty-five in Maine, and about the same number in other parts of New England.
+[2]

+Moreover, the little flock of Paris Adventists, Sabbath keeping and Sunday keeping alike, were attacked by the fanatic wolves who ranged among the folds of the time, teaching all sorts of fantastic theories and practicing absurdities and sometimes vice.
 Some taught that they were in the millennium, and should do no work; some that the door of salvation was closed.
-Some said they should be like little children, and so went creeping and crying over the floor and the streets.8 Some were so humble they could not eat at the table, but must take their food in their hands and eat behind the door.4 So plagued by such extremists was the company at Paris that after two or three years they ceased to have meeting, and were fast sliding back from their faith.
+Some said they should be like little children, and so went creeping and crying over the floor and the streets.
+[3] Some were so humble they could not eat at the table, but must take their food in their hands and eat behind the door.
+[4] So plagued by such extremists was the company at Paris that after two or three years they ceased to have meeting, and were fast sliding back from their faith.